 glass: stained glass, fused glass, molded glass, and more

 silversmithing and jewelry fabrication

 Our courses are designed to encourage beginners, inspire advanced students, and challenge those who are working at the studio artist level.
 You will have opportunities to learn first-hand from talented faculty members and guest artists, while extending your studies through travel and off-campus experiences.
 Many of our best students exhibit their work—not just locally, but also in cities such as New York and London.

 For students at every level, the Emily Fisher Landau Center for Visual Arts offers state-of-the-art facilities and equipment, including:

-- Glass Studio for cutting glass, working with lead cane, soldering, working with copper foil, painting on glass, and making glass jewelry
+Glass Studio for cutting glass, working with lead came, soldering, working with copper foil, painting on glass, and making glass jewelry

 Many Cushing graduates have gone on to prestigious art schools and are enjoying professional careers in the arts—but we also welcome students who may follow a different path.
 If you have any questions or would like to learn more about our program, we’d be happy to hear from you.